 - A. Establish a fund.
 A local government receiving opioid settlement funds must secure and account for these funds in a special revenue fund.
 This is covered in Part 3 of this FAQ and in Sections D and F of the MOA. - B. Authorize spending.
-Before spending opioid settlement funds, a local government must authorize the expenditure of these funds in a very specific way.
+Before spending opioid settlement funds, a local government must authorize the expenditure of these funds in a manner that satisfies MOA requirements as well as state law.
 This is covered in Parts 3A and 5 of this FAQ and in Section E.6 of the MOA. - C. Understand and follow the options.
 A local government must spend opioid settlement funds on opioid remediation activities authorized under Option A or Option B as detailed in the MOA.
 This requires a strong understanding of and strict compliance with the requirements of each option.
 This is covered in Part 4 of this FAQ and in Section E.5 and Exhibits A, B and C of the MOA. - D. Understand and follow all reporting requirements.
 A local government must comply with all reporting requirements in the MOA, including the following: - 1.
-The local spending authorization report, due within 90 days of the authorization of the expenditure of opioid settlement funds. - 2.
+The local spending authorization report due within 90 days of the authorization of the expenditure of opioid settlement funds. - 2.
 The Option B report and recommendations due within 90 days of presentation to the governing body.
 (This report is required for local governments proceeding under Option B.) - 3.
-The annual financial report, due within 90 days of any fiscal year in which opioid settlement funds are received, held, or expended. - 4.
-The annual impact report, due within 90 days of any fiscal year in which opioid settlement funds are received, held, or expended.
+The annual financial report (Exhibit E) due within 90 days of any fiscal year in which opioid settlement funds are received, held, or expended. - 4.
+The annual impact report (Exhibit F) due within 90 days of any fiscal year in which opioid settlement funds are received, held, or expended.

-Note that the Exhibit E annual financial report and the Exhibit F annual impact report have been modified by the Coordination Group as detailed in questions 63A and 71A below.
+Note that the Exhibit E annual financial report and Exhibit F annual impact report have been modified by the Coordination Group as detailed in questions 63A, 71A, 89B, and 89C below.

-These and other reporting requirements are covered in Part 5 of this FAQ and in Sections E.6 and F.6 and Exhibits C, E and F to the MOA.
-In addition, these requirements are addressed in an MOA reporting requirements memo.
-To access these and other resources, visit NC DOJ's MorePowerfulNC website and click on Opioid Settlements - NC Memorandum of Agreement.
+These and other reporting requirements are covered in Part 5 of this FAQ and in MOA Sections E.6 and F.6 and Exhibits C, E and F.